revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 <details><summary> <b>Explanation</b> </summary>

-To accept Variable Length of Keyword Arguments, i.e., To create functions that take n number of Keyword arguments we use **kwargs (prefix a parameter name with a double asterisk ** ).
+To accept Variable Length of Keyword Arguments, i.e., To create functions that take 'n' number of Keyword arguments, we use **kwargs (prefix a parameter name with a double asterisk ** ).

 keyword arguments: display(emp="suruthi", salary=10000)

-This **kwargs collects all passed arguments into a new dictionary, where the argument names are the keys, and their values are the key’s values.So to get the values we need to iterate the kwargs dictionary like this
+This **kwargs collects all passed arguments into a new dictionary, where the argument names are the keys, and their values are the key’s values.
+So, to get the values, we need to iterate the kwargs dictionary.

 </details>